flowacademyhu/theta-test-aggregator/README.md

 ## Design

-This project contains 4 essnetial parts:
+This project contains 4 essential parts:

 - A MYSQL database recieveing / updating all the incoming test results.